Staying Home: 5 Ideas to Keep Your Kids Occupied and Educated

 Spending time at home over these next few weeks does not have to be boring.
 Consider these moments a wonderful opportunity for you to bond with your children and mix it up a bit, all while building a strong foundation for them in preparation for their adult lives.

-At Arpin, we have adopted additional best practices amid the current COVID-19 pandemic consistent with our Business Continuity Policy.
+At Arpin, we have adopted additional best practices amid the current moving COVID-19 pandemic consistent with our Business Continuity Policy.
 To that end, we strongly recommend and urge our agents and owner/operator direct contract drivers to strictly adhere to the recommendations of local health authorities and the U.S. Centers for Disease Control (CDC) guidelines.

 If you and your family are planning to move in the near future, know that our top priority is the health, safety, and well being of our customers, employees, and supply-chain partners.
 In the meantime, our online resources can help you prepare for moving day when it arrives.
 Visit www.arpin.com for all the information you’ll need to prepare for your upcoming local or long-distance move.